Get Inspired: How to get into volunteering

 Volunteers make sport work.
 All over the UK, people give up their time to boost their communities in a thousand different ways.
 But you don't need to be a qualified coach to make a difference.

 Truth is, everybody has something to offer.
-So, if you're a book-keeping boffin or a specialist sandwich-maker, Join In UK - a government-backed charity set up to continue the London 2012 volunteering legacy - is a good place to start.
+So, if you're a book-keeping boffin or a specialist sandwich-maker, the Sport and Recreation Alliance's new Volunteer Opportunity Finder is a good place to start.

 How you can give